jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/literals/literals-loose-ideas.md

 So this proves that a literal is a *textual representation* of the state of the object, not the actual state of the object.
 When you assign a literal, then the text is parsed and the state of the object is changed for instance by deriving a binary coding out of the text.

 To give objects the ability to be expressed in a literal just like a simple data type, one attribute of the object is reserved as the __Literal Attribute__.
 This attribute is always of type __String__.
 A literal expression can be assigned to the attribute and the attribute returns the literal when it’s retrieved.
-To actually make the literal assignment change the state of the object or make the literal retrieval return a __String__ that represents the state of the object, you have to write your own custom code.
+To actually make the literal assignment change the state of the object or make the literal retrieval return a __String__ that represents the state of the object, you might write your own custom code.

-So what’s the value for J Data of making one attribute the literal attribute, while you have to specify your own custom code for it anyway?
+So what’s the value for J Data of making one attribute the literal attribute, while you might specify your own custom code for it anyway?
 Well, J Data might use the literal attribute in the user interface.
 An object can be changed by assigning a literal value instead of changing individual properties of the object or calling methods.
 The object can also be textually expressed instead of by a list of separate properties.
 That way, the object looks just like an attribute, and can be shown as a column in a __List Control__.

 You are not obliged to make the literal assignable.
 You can also just make it return a summary of the state of the object and not be able to assign the literal.
 This can be very handy to quickly view a summary of the state of the object.